ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

   - `withdrawalData` (bytes32): Data necessary for withdrawal operations.
   - `cctpType` (bool): Indicates whether the swap includes a cross-chain transfer.
   - `fd` (FeeDistributionData memory): Information on how fees should be distributed in the transaction.
-- **Flow:** Checks parameters, handles Ethereum conversion to WETH, executes the swap, processes fees, and prepares for a cross-chain operation if applicable.
+- **Flow:** As above, but first converts user's ETH to WETH.
-- **Effects:** Changes the state by performing a swap and optionally setting up for cross-chain transfers.
+- **Effects:** As above

 ### Withdrawal Functions

 #### withdrawSigned
-- **Purpose:** Executes a signed withdrawal of tokens to a specified payee, ensuring all parameters match those signed off by authorized parties.
+- **Purpose:** Executes a signed withdrawal of tokens to a specified payee, ensuring all parameters match those signed off by node infra.
 - **Visibility:** Public, Virtual
 - **Modifiers:** `nonReentrant`
 - **Parameters:**